-During the past week, George Orwell’s renowned dystopian novel 1984 has returned to No. 1 on bestseller’s lists around the world.
-It is an extraordinary feat for a book penned 69 years ago, but not necessarily a surprising one given the number of political tsunamis that have swept the globe in recent months.
+During recent years, George Orwell’s renowned dystopian novel 1984 has returned to No. 1 on bestseller’s lists around the world.
+It is an extraordinary feat for a book penned more than 70 years ago, but not necessarily a surprising one given the number of political tsunamis that have swept the globe in recent times.

 In Orwell’s fictional future world, the Superstate of Oceania is controlled by an autocratic government that is permanently engaged in conflict with neighboring territories.
 With the omnipresent “Big Brother” monitoring the lives of every citizen, this authoritarian regime sustains its perpetual power by gas-lighting the public with “doublespeak” — a deliberate conflation of truth and lies designed to force a confused populous into submission.

 At a time when a similarly perplexing use of political language is prevailing (see “alternative facts”) and political tension is at its highest in years, people are turning to the novel to analyze Orwell’s masterful use of metaphor to represent the threat of governmental oppression — and the built environment of 1984 is a key weapon in the author’s symbolic arsenal.

 A scene from the 1956 film adaptation of “1984”; via Cosmic Catacombs